 Open an account on-line or visit the institution of your choice with two pieces of ID.
 The main types of ID accepted are:

 - health insurance card

 In the event of a problem

-If a bank refuses to open an account for you, contact the Financial Consumer Agency of Canada This link will open in a new window, and in the case of a credit union, contact the AMF.End of the Information
+If a bank refuses to open an account for you, contact the Financial Consumer Agency of Canada This link will open in a new window or, in the case of a credit union, the AMF.End of the Information